-If you learn how to check your cat’s vital signs, you will have a baseline from which to gauge her general health and a way to check up on her if you suspect a problem.
+If you learn how to check your cat’s vital signs, like your cat’s heart rate and respiratory rate, you’ll have a baseline from which to gauge her general health and a way to check up on her if you suspect a problem.
 It’s also a good idea to learn the early symptoms of common cat health issues so that you’ll have a better chance of noticing if there’s a cause for concern.

 How to Check Your Cat’s Vital Signs at Home